michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 16. What shall we do with these men?
 For, behold, a conspicuous sign which hath been done by their hands to all the inhabitants of Urishlem is known, and we cannot deny.

-17. But that this report may not go forth morewidely, we will threaten them that again they shall not speak in This Name to any man.To a man of men.
+17. But that this report may not go forth more

 18. And they called them, and commanded them that not at all they should speak and teach in the name of Jeshu.